look-AI-labs/Survey-Quantization-DNN-Models/README.md

 # Survey-Quantization-DNN-Models
-This is to quantize FP 8/4/2bits for CNN models.
+This is to quantize Fixed Points 8/4/2bits for CNN models.
 More codes on the way.

 ### Dependency